ezbc/ezbc.github.io/_posts/2015-08-07-hidden-table-proposal.md

 ### What is the intended use of the table?

-A custom table may be an expensive investment for a child who outgrow the table in a short time.
+A custom table may be an expensive investment for a child who will outgrow the table in a short time.
 The table may best be appreciated by all parties involved if after the child's use, the table becomes a coffee table.

 ### How tall should the table be?